SixteenThousand/neovim-config/README.md

 ### TODO
 *Please note this list is not really meant to be readable for anyone but me*
-- [-] bug: fern-action-trash does not work on windows (canclled: who use windows anyway?)
+- [-] bug: fern-action-trash does not work on windows (canclled: who uses windows anyway?)
 - [ ] refactor amber to fully utilise telescope API; use table for options instead of "list" & use less commands (e.g. ":Amber quit" instead of